Fariborz Haghighat: Early life, education and career

 He completed his undergraduate degree in chemical engineering at the Aryamehr Technical University of Technology (now called Sharif University of Technology) in 1975.
 He moved to the United States to continue his M.Sc.Eng. in mechanical engineering at the University of Arizona.
 In 1983, Haghighat decided to pursue a PhD in Systems Design Engineering at the University of Waterloo.
 Following his doctoral studies, Haghighat worked as an NSERC Postdoctoral Fellow at the National Research Council.

 In 1986, Haghighat started his work as a full-time member of the Centre for Building Studies (CBS) at the Concordia University.
 He was promoted to Associate Professor in 1993, and became a Full Professor in 1999.
 In 2019, he was made a Distinguished University Research Professor in the Department of Building, Civil and Environmental Engineering.

-In 1992, Haghighat founded the International Conference on Indoor Air Quality, Ventilation and Energy Conservation in Buildings.
+In 1992, Haghighat founded the International Conference on Indoor Air Quality, Ventilation and Energy Conservation in Buildings (IAQVEC).